 Many of us are addicted to fright.
 Horror movies and novels make a fortune in sales every year, and we readers and viewers cannot get enough of that which terrifies us.
 That which keeps us awake at night and jumping at very bump in the night.

 I have always been obsessed with both horror movies and novels, and most of my favorite horror books are those classic novels and short stories that have haunted readers for decades.
-And, after writing my recent Top 9 Victorian Authors, I decided I shown talk a bit about classical horror writers who had us quaking in our boots (alright, I will stop with the cliques).
+And, after writing my recent Top 9 Victorian Authors, I decided I should talk a bit about classical horror writers who had us quaking in our boots for decades (alright, I will stop with the clichés).

 9. Robert Louis Stevenson

 Adventure is probably more likely to come to mind when thinking of this author, as he penned both Treasure Island (1883) and Kidnapped (1886).
 However, this author, like several on my list, is worth mention due to one classic novel he wrote.
-That is, Strange Case of Dr Jekyll and Mr Hyde (1886).
-The novella which explores dual personality is one of the most famous horror stories of all time.
+That is, The Strange Case of Dr. Jekyll and Mr. Hyde (1886).
+This novella which explores dual personality is one of the most famous horror stories of all time.
 Its themes of a good/bad side of everyone, morality, and introversion vs. extroversion are so poignant they still fascinate both readers and writers up to this day.

 Stevenson did write several other horror short stories which are well worth a read-over, such as “The Body Snatcher” (1884)—inspired by the real life Burk and Hare murders and the doctor Robert Knox who aided them—and “Markheim” (1884).